preactjs/preact-www/content/en/guide/v10/switching-to-preact.md

 render(<Foo value="3" />, dom);
 ```

 > Note that the advantage of `PureComponent` only pays off when then render is expensive.
-For simple children trees it can be quicker to just do the render compared to the overhead of comparing props.
+For simple children trees it can be quicker to just do the `render` compared to the overhead of comparing props.

 ## memo

-`memo` is equivalen to functional components as `PureComponent` is to classes.
+`memo` is equivalent to functional components as `PureComponent` is to classes.
 It uses the same comparison function under the hood, but allows you to specify your own specialized function optimized for your use case.

 ```jsx
 import { memo } from 'preact/compat';